 Sonnet 157

-To write for masses or the rarest few;
+To write for masses, or the rarest few;

 To penetrate, or keep it floral light?

-That sweet ambrosia that sustains the soul,
+The sweet ambrosia that sustains the soul,

 To pollinate for purpose, or appease?